hemashushu/xiaoxuan-core-assembly/docs/assembly_module.md

 For _Shared Libraries_, multiple modules are not dependent on each other, and they provide accessible functions and data to the outside world on an equal basis.

-_Applications_ are similar to _Shared Libraries_, but applications have an additional function called `main` that provides the entry point for the application.
+_Applications_ are similar to _Shared Libraries_, but applications have an additional function called `entry` that provides the entry point for the application.

 ## The `module` Node